Q5Ca/simple-portforwarder/README.md

 # simple-portforwarder
 Simple portforwarder I prepared for SVATTT2019 final - an attack/defense style CTF.
+It is based on this code: [https://gist.github.com/sandrogauci/9618007](https://gist.github.com/sandrogauci/9618007)

 ## Features
 - Listen on one port and forward traffic to another port on same host or other host.